Portugal is one of the easiest and most autism-friendly destinations in Europe for families travelling with autistic children.

 I always recommend carrying a mix of card and cash.
 If you travel frequently between countries (especially by cruise), it reduces stress to use a travel card with strong app support and instant notifications.

-If you want a travel card that reduces the risk of frozen transactions while travelling between countries, you can explore Wise using my referral link: Wise referral
+If you want a travel card that reduces the risk of frozen transactions while travelling between countries, you can explore Wise using my referral link: Wise referral.

 In Portugal, the official language is Portuguese.
 Prepare key phrases in advance if your child finds language barriers stressful.
+I always recommend that families to prepare the words before the journey – my disability phrase guide includes a free Lonely Planet eBook with accessible travel translations in 35 languages.

-SIM cards and eSIM
+SIM Cards and eSIM in Portugal

 Portugal has excellent mobile coverage.
 You can buy a local SIM on arrival or install an eSIM before you travel.
 For autistic children who rely on devices for regulation, reliable data makes a huge difference.